anirudhsinghdahiya/Grade-to-Gates/README.md

 ```bash
 git clone https://github.com/anirudhsinghdahiya/GradeToGates.git
 ```

-#Contributing
+## Contributing

 Contributions to the analysis or methodology are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.

-#License
+## License

-This project is open source and available under standard MIT License terms.
+This project is open source and available under the MIT License.